benmerckx/monsoon/README.md

 #### Console

 The Console is a debugging tool which will bundle any traces created during the processing of the request and send them with your response to the browser.
 They are packaged as a single `<script>` tag and log to the console on the client side.
-Middleware can used for all matching requests in the current router by passing the Class as you would a callback:

 ```haxe